jarkkokovala/distsys19/project2/README.md

 #### 4. Can you say something about the length of the shortest path that leads to a marking in which all odd-numbered places have a token?

 The length of the shortest sequence to goal state seems to grow rapidly as the number of subnets increases.
 Growth seems to be exponential.
-The figure below visualizes the relation between number of subnets and number of transitions in the shortest path fitted on a log-linear curve.
+The figure below visualizes the relation between number of subnets (x) and number of transitions (y) in the shortest sequence and a log-linear curve fitted on the data.

 ![Shortes firing sequence](shortest_firing_sequence.png)